hypervel/hypervel.org/docs/docs/notifications.md

 }
 ```

 Once the `ShouldQueue` interface has been added to your notification, you may send the notification like normal.
-Laravel Hyperf will detect the `ShouldQueue` interface on the class and automatically queue the delivery of the notification:
+Hypervel will detect the `ShouldQueue` interface on the class and automatically queue the delivery of the notification:

 ```php
 $user->notify(new InvoicePaid($invoice));